-These are determined by UNE-EN ISO 8295 standard for plastic materials in the shape of plastic film.
-They are the ratio between the tensile strength required to initiate or continue sliding between two surfaces and the force of gravity acting perpendicularly on them.
+These are determined in accordance with the UNE-EN ISO 8295 standard for plastic materials using plastic film (films).
+They are the ratio between the tensile strength required to initiate or continue sliding at the interface between two surfaces and the force of gravity acting perpendicularly on them.

-This is a testing method used to determine the bond strength of plastic materials in the form of films, sheets and plates.
+This is a testing method used to determine the bond strength of plastic materials in films, sheets and plates.
 It is applicable to the study of any type of bond, regardless of the method used (sealing, adhering, stitching, multi-layer bonding, etc.).

 This is used for films and sheets although it is also used on thermoformed packages.
 The general standard used is UNE-EN 14477.
 Other standards, such as UNE-EN 12236, are used for other types of materials, such as waterproofing sheets.
 Normally, the name given to this test is static puncture rather than just puncture.